AnnaDiNatale/MeaningColex/README.md

 # MeaningColex
-Repository of the code relative to the paper "Meaning in colexification: beyond single edges and towards a network perspective""
+Repository of the code relative to the paper "Meaning in colexification: beyond single edges and towards a network perspective"